Hands-On Fundraising

 Those aren’t reasons to give.
 They don’t let donors feel like kind, generous, caring heroes.
 They make them feel like ATMs.

 No fun.
-No love.
-No relationship.
+And no love.
+And no relationship.

 4. Your donor works on her schedule, not yours